Binge Eating Disorder In Men

 Then if you have a history of emotional eating, that can kick in and you end up temporarily losing the ability to moderate or control your portions.

-And in my case, my common ones are pressure, work stress, feeling like I screwed something up and messing up my diet.
+In my case, my common ones are pressure, work stress, feeling like I screwed up and messing up my diet.

 I’ve also had a few less common binge triggers too.